Ne-oL/geoz/README.md

 For further details, the user can refer to the <a href="https://github.com/Ne-oL/geoz/blob/main/miscellaneous/Notebooks/Mlx_plot.ipynb">Mlx_plot Notebook</a>

 #### voronoi_regions_plot Function
-This new function was developed based on the work done in Fang et al., 2024 (https://doi.org/10.1016/j.ejrh.2024.101938).
-This function was developed to address one of the main weakness in GeoZ library, which was its inability to map small datasets.
+This new function was developed based on the work done in Fang et al., 2024 (https://doi.org/10.1016/j.ejrh.2024.101938), if you use this function please cite them along with GeoZ please.
+This function was developed to address one of the main Weaknesses in GeoZ library, which was its inadequacy to map small datasets.
 The function works by creating voronoi diagrams and then color the regions for each class with the same color, resulting in different regions highlighting the different clusters.

 ```python
 stateplot=stateFile.plot( color='none',  edgecolor='black',linewidth=5) # This line will create a basemap so the mapping function will draw ontop of it.